JaxDEM#

 Python ↔ Device Sync

-Every call to save
+Every save

 Only once